 Conclusion

-Photo to text converters can reliably extract text from images if the font used is not too out of the ordinary (such as graffiti, cursive handwriting, or very “noisy” text).
+Photo-to-text converters can reliably extract text from images if the font used is not too out of the ordinary (such as graffiti, cursive handwriting, or very “noisy” text).